NA-MIC/ProjectWeek/PW36_2022_Virtual/README.md

 1. Register [here](https://forms.gle/1zE3pDs59sJ4ENP96), it is free!
 2. Attend one or more preparation meetings (see next section) to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.
 3. Optionally attend a training workshop on the use of MONAILabel with 3D Slicer on AWS cloud resources on January 12 (the week before Project Week) 2-4pm EST.  To attend please [register here](https://forms.gle/sekN29otUGDrVALF6).
+4. Join the [Discord server](https://discord.gg/d5Q6b5ug8u) that will be used to communicate with your team during Project Week.

 ## Preparation meetings
 We hold weekly preparation meetings at 10am on Tuesdays, starting Nov 9th, 2021 and ending on December 8.
 Please join at [this link](https://etsmtl.zoom.us/j/86211702920?pwd=TEl0ZTFDam90WVN5bjZhR05kNVRVZz09) if you have a project that you would like to present or work on during project week or to find out about projects you can join.